-Madigan urged parents to look through the electronic devices in their homes to be sure that batteries are in secure compartments and that no spare batteries are within reach of children.
-She herself recently found a button battery on the floor of a playroom in her house after her children brought it home from a Halloween party, she said.
+Madigan urged parents to look through the electronic devices in their homes to be sure that batteries are in secure compartments and that no spare batteries are within the reach of children.
+She herself recently found a button battery on the floor in a playroom in her house after her children brought it home from a Halloween party, she said.

-Krug has been part of a discussion - which included the American Academy of Pediatrics and Consumer Products Safety Commission - aimed at finding solutions to the problem.
+Krug has been part of a multi-party discussion which included the American Academy of Pediatrics and Consumer Products Safety Commission aimed at finding solutions to the problem.
 In June, U.S. Sens.
-Jay Rockefeller and Mark Pryor introduced a bill that would mandate more safety measures, but it remains in committee.
+John D. Rockefeller and Mark Pryor introduced a bill that would mandate more safety measures, but it remains in committee.

-Krug said he advocates an approach that includes public awareness and voluntary actions by industry.
+Krug said he advocates a multi-pronged approach that includes public awareness and voluntary actions by industry.
 "But if voluntary actions don't get us to a solution," he said, "then we'll see what can you achieve through the law."
 Some sectors of industry have already responded.
-This fall, Energizer joined with the Safe Kids USA network to launch an awareness campaign called "The Battery Controlled," and the company is developing new packaging for button-size batteries that is harder to open.
+This fall Energizer partnered with the Safe Kids USA network to launch an awareness campaign called "The Battery Controlled," and the company is developing new packaging for button-sized batteries that is harder to open.